zaoyang/30-days-of-vue/day-16/day-16.md

 }
 ```

 Since we’re interested in applying a `card` CSS class to the parent `div` element, we’ll declare the `data` object in the second argument of the `createElement` function to have an `attrs` property.
-In `attrs`, we'll specify a `class` key that has a string value of `'card'`:
+In `attrs`, we'll specify a `class` key that has a string value of `'render-card'`:

 ```javascript
 let renderComponent = {